ronvanderheijden/openid-connect/README.md

 Provide more scopes (e.g. `openid profile email`) to receive additional claims in the `id_token`.

 For a complete implementation, visit [the OAuth2 Server example](https://github.com/ronvanderheijden/openid-connect/tree/main/example).

+## Nonce support

+To prevent replay attacks, some clients can provide a "nonce" in the authorization request.
+If a client does so, the server MUST include back a `nonce` claim in the `id_token`.

+To enable this feature, when registering an AuthCodeGrant, you need to use the `\OpenIDConnect\Grant\AuthCodeGrant` instead of `\League\OAuth2\Server\Grant\AuthCodeGrant`.

+> ![NOTE]
+> If you are using Laravel, the `AuthCodeGrant` is already registered for you by the service provider.

 ## Laravel Passport